 This tutorial is for a Pasta Salad Bento Box.
 I’ve listed some ingredient ideas below in a basic recipe, but keep in mind that the idea is very flexible– use whatever ingredients are in season for you, or whatever leftovers you have in your fridge.
 In this bento, the “dessert” is a dairy-free brownie, which you can buy from the market or make yourself.
 If you’d like to make the brownie from scratch, try these Chocolate Chip Zucchini Brownies from Two Peas and their Pod.
 They’re dairy free, and you can sneak a few more veggies into you child’s lunch without them noticing!

 To make the bunny-shaped hard boiled egg photographed below, check out these cute Rabbit and Bear Egg Molds from Tori’s Market.
 They also come in Fish and Car shapes.
 They’re so affordable, and they’ll help your kids get excited about nutritious, protein-packed hard boiled eggs.
 You can cut the cute vegetable shapes you see here with a set of Small Stainless Vegetable Cutters.
-The bento boxes shown in this tutorial can also be purchased in my market.
-Click here for the Ladybug Tiered Bento Box, and click here for the Lunchbots (single compartment) box.

 - 1 cup tricolor rotini pasta